-0.2 micrograms per cm² per week for post assemblies inserted into pierced ears and other pierced parts of the human body
+0.2 micrograms per cm per week for post assemblies inserted into pierced ears and other pierced parts of the human body

-0.5 micrograms per cm² per week for other products intended to come into direct and prolonged contact with the skin.
+0.5 micrograms per cm per week for other products intended to come into direct and prolonged contact with the skin.

-There is not yet a US standard for allowable amounts of nickel in jewelry, but if/when there is one, it will probably be the same as the European standard.
+There is not yet a US standard for allowable amounts of nickel in jewelry, but if/when there is one, it will probably be similar to the European standard.

+What is "Hypoallergenic"?
 The term hypoallergenic means "below the normal level" of allergenic, so technically, anything that less than 50% of the population is allergic to, could be called hypoallergenic.
 The term was coined by the cosmetics industry in the 1950's, and became a popular marketing term for jewelry soon afterwards.
-Sometimes "nickel free" and "hypoallergenic" are consfused as being synonymous, but this is not true.
+Sometimes "nickel free" and "hypoallergenic" are confused as being synonymous, but this is not true.
 Hypoallergenic does not mean nickel free, nor does it have a legal or medical definition for use in jewelry.
 You're better off using the specific materials linked below rather than looking for materials labeled with the vague term hypoallergenic.

 Jewelry Components that Meet the EU Nickel Directive

 Since there is no US nickel standard, and since alloys vary, a good way to find items that are very low in nickel is to search for components that meet the EU Nickel Directive.
-Here are several options we offer:
+Here are several options offered by Rings & Things:

 Titanium is also an element and thus naturally nickel free.
 Like niobium, it's highly resistant to corrosion.
 It's also a very strong metal.
 Because of this, titanium is frequently used in medical implants and is a good choice for earring findings.
 The natural color of Titanium is a silver-gray color, similar to stainless steel, but sometimes a bit grayer.
 It mixes well with the color of sterling silver, but definitely is not a color match.

-14kt yellow gold is commonly made of the following materials: 58% pure gold, 25% pure silver, and 17% pure copper.
+14kt yellow gold is commonly made of the following materials: 58% elemental (pure) gold, 25% elemental silver, and 17% elemental copper.
 Gold can be alloyed with other metals, too, to achieve different colors (such as rose gold) or different karats (10kt, 18kt, etc.).
 Be aware that white gold commonly contains nickel (added for both color and strength).